 I swear to you, the mango salsa is so good I could eat it as a side dish!
 I like to keep my ingredients chunky — I think it's more rustic and I like the various flavors to harmonize, not blend.
 You can chop smaller if you prefer.

 Shredded Pork Tacos with Mango SalsaPrint Pin Recipe Save Go to Collections

 - 2 cups black beans, cooked and rinsed

 - 2 mangoes, very ripe - peeled and diced

 - ½ red onion, diced

 - ⅛ cup orange juice

 - Kosher salt and pepper to taste.

-Place a few spinach leaves on the warm tortilla.
+- Place a few spinach leaves on a warm tortilla.